Opening a Bank Account in Portugal: Your Essential Guide

 How To Open a Bank Account in Portugal

 Once you have all the documents listed above, you are ready to open a bank account.
-There are two ways to do this: in person or online.
-Just keep in mind that not all banks allow foreign residents to open an account online, and you’ll need to visit a branch instead.
+There are two ways to do this: In person or online.
+Keep in mind that not all banks allow foreign residents to open an account online, and you may need to visit a branch instead.

-• Most banks will have an electronic information desk and ticketing system.
-If English isn’t an option, look for options like “Novas Contas” (new accounts) or “Gestor” (manager/advisor).
-Otherwise, your best option will be “Atendimento Geral” (general service).
+3. Look for the electronic information desk and ticketing system; if English isn’t an option, look for “Novas Contas” (new accounts) or “Gestor” (manager/advisor), or otherwise select “Atendimento Geral” (general service)

-• Once it’s your turn, explain to the bank employee that you want to open a new account.
+5. Once it’s your turn, tell the bank employee you want to open a new account

 If you want to open a bank account but don’t yet have residency in Portugal, some banks allow you to do so online.
-You’ll need a NIF, and there is a good chance that the bank would want to have an online video meeting to confirm your identity and answer a few questions.
+You’ll need a NIF, and there is a good chance the bank will want to hold an online video meeting to confirm your identity and answer a few questions.

 Banks that allow you to open an online bank account include: